 Figure 1.
 Various levels of glucose regulation of insulin gene expression.
 Glucose stimulates nuclear translocation of Pdx-1; promotes Pdx-1 and MafA phosphorylation and binding to the insulin promoter; and stimulates transcription of the insulin gene, pre-mRNA splicing, translation, and mRNA stability.
-From (56).
+(Used with permission from (74)).

-This is due to the unusual stability of preproinsulin mRNA, further stabilized by increased glucose concentrations (20).
-The specific regulation of this molecule's translation is the primary mechanism of insulin production control (56).
+This is due to the unusual stability of preproinsulin mRNA, further stabilized by increased glucose concentrations (25).
+The specific regulation of this molecule's translation is the primary mechanism of insulin production control (74).

 Mature insulin-containing granules are retained from a few hours up to several days within the β cell, ready for transport to plasma membrane and exocytosis when stimulated.
-The storage of insulin in mature β granules is far greater than that secreted (44, 61).
-During a 1 hour glucose stimulation only ~1-2% of insulin within a primary islet β cell is released (81).
-The insulin content within a given β cell remains relatively constant in the short term, but in the long term will adapt in response to physiologic demands (81).
+The storage of insulin in mature β granules is far greater than that secreted (58, 80).
+During a 1 hour glucose stimulation only ~1-2% of insulin within a primary islet β cell is released (102).
+The insulin content within a given β cell remains relatively constant in the short term, but in the long term will adapt in response to physiologic demands (102).

-4. Insulin Function
+IV.
+Insulin Function

-In an evolutionary mileau of sporadic access to nutrients, insulin became critical in facilitating survival.
+In an evolutionary milieu of sporadic access to

+nutrients, insulin became critical in facilitating survival.
 As an anabolic hormone, insulin controls metabolism of carbohydrates, lipids, and protein.
 It mediates the availability of energy sources in both fasting and fed states.
 Insulin promotes energy storage in the fasting state and energy utilization and uptake in the fed state (Table 1).
 In so doing, it maintains serum glucose levels within a narrow physiologic range despite variation in energy intake and expenditure.
-Insulin acts at extracellular insulin receptors in multiple organ tissues, and its effect depends on interstitial insulin concentration which is influenced by insulin secretion rate from β cells and clearance from circulation (50).
+Insulin acts at extracellular insulin receptors in multiple organ tissues including the liver, muscle, and adipose tissue (43), and its effect depends on interstitial insulin concentration which is influenced by insulin secretion rate from β cells and clearance from circulation (68).

-The liver serves as the primary storage site for glucose, accounting for 80% of glucose production in fasting states with the kidney only contributing 20% (14, 75).
+The liver serves as the primary storage site for glucose, accounting for 80% of glucose production in fasting states with the kidney only contributing 20% (18, 96).